kohler/hotcrp/devel/apidoc/search.md

 The request format for POST requests is the same as for GET requests.

 * param action string: Name of action

+# get /searchactions

+> List search actions

+Return a list of search actions accessible via HotCRP’s API.

+Search actions perform actions on a set of papers specified via search.
+In the HotCRP web application, search actions are shown underneath the search list;
+examples include “Download > Review forms (zip)” and “Tag > Add to order”.
+The `/searchactions` API endpoint retrieves the search actions that the current user can access programmatically via the `/searchaction` API.

+* response actions [search_action]: List of available actions